Q: What is this and why should I do this?

 Q: Where can I find upcoming events?
 How often is the calendar updated?

-A: All upcoming events can be found on the Humanities & Health website at jefferson.edu/humanities.
+A: All upcoming events can be found on the Humanities & Health website.
 The calendar is updated regularly (typically at least once per week) as programs are added.
+Events that count towards Asano credit are marked with an asterisk (*).
+Events that count towards the Anti-Racism in Health Focus are marked with an asterisk (*) and a caret (^).
 Any cancellations or postponements will also be noted as soon as possible.
+Please note that sometimes we list events hosted by other departments and organizations on our events calendar for Asano credit; when such events are canceled or postponed, we do our best to share that information as quickly as we can.

 Q: The student organization I am a part of is not listed under eligible organizations even though its content is related to arts and the humanities.
 Can my participation still count towards the Asano certificate?

 A: Maybe!
-Reach out to Kirsten Bowen, Humanities Program Coordinator to see if it can count.
-Glad that you know that student organization participation can count for four out of eight of your events!
+Reach out to Kirsten Bowen, Humanities Program Coordinator to see if it is a good fit for our list of eligible organizations.
+We are glad you know that student organization participation can count for four out of eight of your events!

 Q: Can I get this certificate more than once?

 A: You can complete the Asano program as many times as you would like.
-However, SKMC students can only earn Humanities Selective credit for Asano once.
+Because programs vary each year and participants curate their own experience, the Asano program is different each time.
+However, SKMC students can only earn Humanities Selective credit one time by completing Asano.

 Q: Do events I attended in year's past roll over?

 A: All Asano events that you attend for credit must be within the same academic year in which you are participating in the Asano Certificate program.
-So no, events you attended in past years do not count.
+Events you attended in past years do not count.

 Q: What happens to the feedback you have received over the years?
 Do you integrate it?